Libby (Lost): Development

 American actress Cynthia Watros portrays Libby in about twenty-one episodes of the series.
 Veteran actress Jennifer Jason Leigh was approached to play the character, but Watros ended up playing the role instead.
 During her audition, Watros did not think she would be cast.
-When she learned she had been, she was excited since she was a fan of the show and moved with her twin daughters from Los Angeles to Hawaii where Lost is filmed.
+When she learned she had awarded the role, she was excited since she was a fan of the show and moved with her twin daughters from Los Angeles to Hawaii where Lost is filmed.

-Libby was not going to be killed off, but since Ana Lucia Cortez was considered an unpopular character, the producers thought her death would not generate enough sympathy from fans.
+The producers claimed Libby was not going to be killed off, but since Ana Lucia Cortez was considered an unpopular character, the producers thought her death would not generate enough sympathy from fans.
 They decided Libby, who was well liked, should also be killed for emotional impact.
 Additionally, the producers and writers ran out of ideas for a compelling storyline for the character.
 According to Carlton Cuse and Damon Lindelof, the writers did try to develop her story through her romance with Hurley but they ran out of possible avenues.
 The writers also thought her story was not as dramatic when juxtaposed with the other characters.

-A few weeks before Libby was written out of the show, Watros and Michelle Rodriguez were arrested for driving under the influence in Kailua, Hawaii, in two separate incidents.
+Midway through the second season, Watros and Michelle Rodriguez were arrested for driving under the influence in Kailua, Hawaii, in two separate incidents on the same night.
 This led fans to speculate this was the cause of the two characters' deaths in the episode "Two for the Road".
 The producers denied this claim, and Rodriguez confirmed the producers' comments and denied the relation between their arrests and their characters' deaths.
 Watros took the news of the death of her character badly and was sad about the decision.
 The producers felt sorry for her and tried to help her get a new job.
 She was cast in a pilot for a show on CBS called My Ex-Life, although it was not picked up by the network.